 - Quiet old wells and steps indicating how they used to fetch and store water.

 - Jharokha windows (stone windows).
-This also allow air and soft light to enter.
+This also allows air and soft light to enter.

-What Visiting Kuldhara Village Feels Like: Eerie or Exciting?
+What Visiting Kuldhara Village Feels Like: Scary or Exciting?

 How to Reach Kuldhara Village from Jaisalmer